chancecoin/chancecoin/docs/HowToBurn.rst

-How to Burn Bitcoin (to generate XCP)
+How to Burn Bitcoin (to generate CHA)
 ======================================

 .. warning::